Naheel-Azawy/Executor/README.md

 ```sh
 $ exec hello.c
 ```
-Or even better
--add a shebang to your file
+Or even better, add a shebang to your file test.vala:
-test.vala:
 ```c
 #!/bin/exec